 A new double garage with a substantially enclosed carport is located at road level.
-Attached to this space is a cellar and storage area.
+Attached to this space are a cellar and storage area.

-The original homes kitchen space was converted to a third bedroom and the bathroom re-organised.
-The original entry and living dining are were transformed into a home office, library and lounge space that doubles as a media room.
+We converted the original home’s kitchen space to a third bedroom and re-organised the bathroom.
+The original entry and living-dining area was transformed into a home office, library and lounge space that doubles as a media room.
 The separate entry remains to provide for office access.

-The home was rendered to address the external streetscape fence treatment with landscaped spaces to produce a totally integrated concept.
+The home was rendered to address the external streetscape fence treatment with landscaped spaces to produce an entirely integrated concept.

 James Sutherland who was a pastoralist bought a large parcel of land that included Ascot and surrounding areas in 1855.
-This was gradually subdivided over time.
-Today Ascot has many beautiful old Queenslanders.
-With one of the highest median prices in Brisbane.
-You are looking at over $1 million to buy a home here making it an affluent place to live.
+Today Ascot is a residential area with many beautiful old Queenslanders.
+With one of the highest median prices in Brisbane, you are looking at over $1 million to buy a home here, making it an affluent place to live.
 Ascot is about 8km from the Brisbane city centre.